Kris Bryant: 2018 season

 In his first year of salary arbitration, Bryant and the Cubs agreed to a $10.85 million salary for the 2018 season, breaking the record for a player in his first year of salary arbitration, previously held by Ryan Howard when he signed a $10 million contract in 2008 with the Philadelphia Phillies.
-In February, Sports Illustrated ranked Bryant as the third-overall best player in baseball, trailing Mike Trout and José Altuve.
+In February, Sports Illustrated ranked Bryant as the third-overall best player in baseball, trailing Mike Trout and Jose Altuve.
 In a May 9 game against the Miami Marlins, Bryant hit his 100th home run, becoming the 22nd Cubs player to reach the mark, and the quickest to reach the mark.
 He hit his 100th home run in his 487th game, barely eclipsing the previous mark of 500 games set by Ernie Banks.
 On June 26, Bryant was placed on the disabled list for the first time in his MLB career due to left shoulder inflammation, retroactive three days prior.
 On July 26, Bryant went back on the disabled list due to inflammation on the same shoulder.